jaypipes/ghw/README.md

 request with your proposed changes.
 Or, feel free to log an issue for a feature request or bug report.

+This project uses [dep](https://github.com/golang/dep) to manage dependencies.
+Dependencies must be set to a specific tag (no open-ended dependencies) in the `Gopkg.toml` file.
+To manually execute `dep` run `make dep`.
+The `ghwc` package maintains a different set of dependencies, make sure to edit the appropriate Gopkg file.

 ### Running tests

 You can run unit tests easily using the `make test` command, like so: